NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

    available payback capacity for each demand response unit in each timeperiod, expressed in units given by the `power_units` attribute.
- - `energycapacity`, as unsigned 32-bit integers representing maximum available borrowed load demand response capacity for each demand response unit in each timeperiod, expressed in units given by the `energy_units` attribute.
+ - `energycapacity`, as unsigned 32-bit integers representing maximum available borrowed load capacity for each demand response unit in each timeperiod, expressed in units given by the `energy_units` attribute.
  - `borrowefficiency`, as 64-bit floats representing the ratio of load injected into the demand response device's reservoir to load withdrawn